markd2/SwiftUIPlay/100days/README.md

   the same modifier, it takes precedence
   - vs regular modifiers, like blur().
 Not a dfinitive list of either, so need to look at the docs and hope it's mentioned
+* can factor out interior views into let properties.
+Beware of using other properties in that view definition
+* can also have computed propertes - `var blah: some View { yay }`.
+These aren't
+  @ViewBuilder, so for returning multiple views, put in a stack, group, or add
+  @ViewBuilder
+* of course, don't let things get too complex